santosleonardo/moodlemobile2-dev-vagrant/README.md

 ## Usage
 Clone or download this repository.
-Edit the FORKED_GIT_REPO variable in the bootstrap.sh file and put your own forked repository.
+Edit the timezone and the FORKED_GIT_REPO variable in the bootstrap.sh file and put your own forked repository.
 Also edit git identity before `vagrant up`.
 The commands (such as `npm run setup`) must be run inside VM.

 ### References